What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 You’ll want your pack for a backpacking hiking elopement to be bigger in liter size.
 This will ensure all your overnight items fit.
 Again, making sure that your pack fits properly is key.

-We love our Osprey packs for multi-day backpacking.
+I love my Osprey packs for multi-day backpacking.
 Check out this article that goes into depth on the Best Osprey Backpacking & Hiking Backpacks.
-The two backpacks that we use are:
+The two backpacks that i’ve used are:

 Tent or a Hammock – Not necessarily an essential if you’re planning on cowboy camping, or if you know you’ll be sleeping in an established shelter, either a man-made or shelter cave, but if you do want some type of shelter while sleeping, you’ll want to invest in a lightweight tent or hammock.
-Below we listed the one we’ve been using for years.
-We recommend going up in size to fit all your gear, and if you have dogs, that’s why we choose the three-person tent.
+Below I listed the tent i’ve been using for years.
+I recommend going up in size if you have furry friends that will be joining you, or if you’re like me and like to keep your gear inside your tent with you at night.

 There’s nothing cozier than snuggling up at night in a sleeping bag next to your lover.
-Below I listed the two Alex and I use, but which one you go with really depends on the season you’re planning on using the sleeping bag.
-If you’re wanting to do a winter hiking elopement, we recommend a sleeping bag that is equipped to keep you warm below freezing temperatures.
+Below I listed the one I use, but which one you go with really depends on the season you’re planning on using the sleeping bag.
+If you’re wanting to do a winter hiking elopement, I recommend a sleeping bag that is equipped to keep you warm below freezing temperatures.

 You don’t have to settle on a meal you’re not going to enjoy while backpacking.
 There are some amazing recipes out there for dehydrated meals.
 Dehydrated meals are super popular for backpacking because they’re lightweight (no liquid), easy to cook, and delicious!
 All you have to do is boil some water, pour it over your dehydrated meal, wait a bit, and BAM you have yourself a delicious meal to end the night with.